 Involves checking if all the project deliverables are delivered, archiving the test ware, test environment, and documenting the learnings.

 |Maintenance||Maintenance testing- |

 Testing required after an upgrade, correction, or any change in the software under maintenance.

-That’s all I have in this post, feel free to ask any question in the comments.
+That’s all I have in this post on SDLC vs STLC.
+Feel free to ask any questions in the comments.
 Check the below section for the difference between some other commonly confused terms.

 More Difference Between

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.